aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

 type: docs
 weight: 310
 url: /javascript-cpp/preserve-single-quote-prefix-of-cell-value-or-range/
-description: Learn how to Preserve Single Quote Prefix of Cell Value or Range through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to preserve Single Quote Prefix of Cell Value or Range through the Aspose.Cells for JavaScript via C++ API.
 keywords: Preserve Single Quote Prefix of Cell Value or Range JavaScript via C++, Hide leading apostrophe or single quote mark JavaScript via C++, Show leading apostrophe or single quote mark JavaScript via C++
 ---

 ## **Possible Usage Scenarios**

-When you put some value inside the cell that has leading apostrophe or single quote mark, then Microsoft Excel hides it, but when you select the cell, it displays the leading apostrophe or single quote in a formula bar as shown in the following screenshot.
+When you put some value inside the cell that has a leading apostrophe or single quote mark, Microsoft Excel hides it, but when you select the cell, it displays the leading apostrophe or single quote in the formula bar as shown in the following screenshot.

 ![todo:image_alt_text](preserve-single-quote-prefix-of-cell-value-or-range_1.png)

-Aspose.Cells for JavaScript via C++ also hides the leading apostrophe or single quote like Microsoft Excel but it sets the [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) as **true** for that cell.
-If you set an empty style of the cell, then [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) becomes **false** again.
-In order to deal with this issue, Aspose.Cells for JavaScript via C++ provides [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) property.
-When it is set **false**, then [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) is not updated at all and its old value is preserved.
-It means if the old value of [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) was **true**, it will remain **true** and if the old value was **false**, it will remain **false**.
+Aspose.Cells for JavaScript via C++ also hides the leading apostrophe or single quote like Microsoft Excel, but it sets the [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) as **true** for that cell.
+If you set an empty style for the cell, then [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) becomes **false** again.
+To deal with this issue, Aspose.Cells for JavaScript via C++ provides the [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) property.
+When it is set **to false**, then [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) is not updated at all, and its old value is preserved.
+It means if the old value of [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix--) was **true**, it will remain **true**, and if the old value was **false**, it will remain **false**.

 ## **Preserve Single Quote Prefix of Cell Value or Range**

 The following sample code explains the usage of [**Style.quotePrefix**](https://reference.aspose.com/cells/javascript-cpp/style/#quotePrefix-boolean-) as described previously.
-Please read the comments inside the code and see the console output of the code given below for more help.
+Please read the comments inside the code and see the console output of the code given below for additional help.

 ## **Sample Code**